mrsp/serow/README.md

 * 3D-CoM Position/Velocity
 * 3D-External Forces on CoM
 ### Requirements:
-* Robot State Publisher (e.g. topics: /joint_states, /tf)
+* Robot State Publisher (e.g. topic: /joint_states)
 * IMU(e.g. topic /imu0)
 * Feet Force Sensors  + Center of Pressure (COP) measurements in the local foot frame (e.g. topics /left_leg/force_torque_states, /right_leg/force_torque_states, /left_leg/COP, /right_leg/COP)

 ### Using our humanoid_fsr package
-If your robot is employed with feet force sensors and you have available a measurement for each sensor, then you can use our [humanoid_fsr](https://github.com/mrsp/humanoid_fsr) package to compute the COP and Force/Torque measurements in each leg.
+If your robot is employed with feet force sensors and you have available a measurement for each sensor, then you can use our [humanoid_fsr](https://github.com/mrsp/humanoid_fsr) package to compute the COP and 3D - Force/Torque measurements in each leg.
 This package automatically generates the required by SEROW /left_leg/force_torque_states, /right_leg/force_torque_states, /left_leg/COP, /right_leg/COP topics.

+### Using our humanoid_cop package
+If your robot is employed with F/T sensors and you have available a 6D wrench measurement for each leg, then you can use our [humanoid_cop](https://github.com/mrsp/humanoid_cop) package to compute the COP in each leg.
+This package automatically generates the required by SEROW  /left_leg/COP, /right_leg/COP topics.

+### Using our serow_utils package
+Use the [serow_utils](https://github.com/mrsp/serow_utils) to visualize the estimated trajectories and to contrast them with other trajectories (e.g. ground_truth).

 ## ROS Examples
 ### Valkyrie SRCsim
 * Download the valkyrie bag file from [valk_bagfile](http://users.ics.forth.gr/~spiperakis/valk.bag)
 * roscore
-* rosbag play -s 1.0 --pause valk.bag
+* rosbag play --pause valk.bag
 * roslaunch humanoid_state_estimation humanoid_estimator_driver_valkyrie.launch
 * hit space to unpause the rosbag play